quocthanh2694/micro-fe-web-component-build-library/README.md

+## Technology
+- Micro front-end ( includes nested route and be able to run independent) using webpack module federation with react
+- Web component - input (support VanillaJs, ReactJs, Angular, Vue and publish to node package management)
+- ReactJs / react router dom v6
+- Monorepo project using Lerna (Config build & deploy)
+- Publish a library to npm (web component)

+- Carousel - slider support swipe on mobile device
+- Pagination for over 5,000 products, have load more on mobile
+- Cart management by useContext React
+- Support Adaptive screen: 1490 - desktop, 1040 - Tablet, 390 - Mobile

-## Welcome to Thanh Tran's project 1 at Simpson Strong tie Viet Nam
-This is a mini project in which you will need to build your own application, to demonstrate your technical skills and power skills.
+- ## Welcome to Thanh Tran project 1 at Simpson Strong tie Viet Nam This is a mini project in which you will need to build your own application, to demonstrate your technical skills and power skills.
 You will be working as a Full-Stack Frontend Engineer, including Design, Implementation, Deployment, and Demonstration.
 The specific requirements will be given below.
 Software Development Lifecycle
 - Discovery